department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-08 Sign in transition/2024-08 Sign in transition conversation guide.md

 ### Sign-in Modal
-- Let’s turn our focus to signing into VA.
-Let’s say you want to go to check [reference what they mentioned the last time they accessed VA online]
+- Let’s say you want to go to check [reference what they mentioned the last time they accessed VA online]
    - Does this page look like where you would normally go?
    - [IF normally uses MHV.gov have them imagine they need to sign into VA.gov for another reason]
 - Would you normally sign in first thing before getting started?